 Are you having cutting issues with your Scan N Cut?
 We will look at how to resolve some of these problems when cutting with your Scan N Cut.
+There are many variables when creating projects.
+From settings on your machine, types of materials you are using, the variation between different brands of product, and the list goes on.

 - Common causes of cutting issues